 Click Parameters (P_i) to import all the global parameters from the open model.
+Parameters are imported to the worksheet starting at the currently active cell, where a comment is also inserted linking the cell range to the model and the parameters nodes.

-See Parameters to get more information about the corresponding command in VBA.
+See Parameters for information about the corresponding VBA command.

-Click Parameters>Parameters Nodes(P_i) to import only parameters listed in the selected parameter node.
+Click Parameters>Parameters Nodes(P_i) to import only parameters listed in a selected parameter node.
 This is useful to filter the parameters to import in the worksheet.

-See Parameters to get more information about the corresponding command in VBA.
+See Parameters for information about the corresponding VBA command.